Neon17/Wispr/README.md

 2. **Group Management:**
    - After login, hit **Show All Group List** API to fetch all user chat group lists.
-   - To start a new chat:
-     - Use **Get All Users** API to search for users (excluding the current user).
+   - Then hit **Fetch All Unknown Users** API to fetch all new users
+   - To start a new chat for new user(s):
+     - Click "Start Chat" button on frontend to hit **Add/Create Group** API that auto adds logged in user Id and that User Id to form group
      - A new **Group** model is created when initiating a chat.

 3. **Messaging:**